For a full list of our current offerings, please see our Fall 2014 Calendar.

 You know what a K award is.
 Maybe you attended the presentation in September.
 Now you’re serious about writing and are ready for the “advanced course.”
 Come to this three-part workshop consisting of: 1) A plenary for all K candidates, covering parts of the application and common problems; 2) Breakout groups specifically for K99/R00 and other types of Ks, featuring recent awardees and their experiences; followed by 3) Small group critiques of your own and your peers’ Specific Aims.
 This is a hands-on event for postdocs, fellows and early-career faculty in the Schools of Medicine, Public Health and Nursing.

-Paul B. Rothman, M.D., Dean of the Medical Faculty and CEO, Johns Hopkins Medicine, invited all the new and interested faculty to attend the 14th Annual New Faculty Welcome and Orientation on Tuesday October 1, 2013 from 8:30 am – 4:00pm in the Tilghman Auditorium.
+All new and interested faculty were encouraged to attend the 15th Annual New Faculty Welcome and Orientation on Tuesday, October 7, 2014 from 8:00 am – 4:00 pm in the Tilghman Auditorium.

-In response to your suggestions, this year’s program featured practical, need-to-know information delivered by our leaders and experts in an engaging format that benefit both senior and new full - and part-time faculty members.
+In response to suggestions, this year’s program featured practical, need-to-know information delivered by our leaders and experts in an engaging format that benefited both senior and new full- and part-time faculty members.

 Co-sponsored by the Office of Faculty Development and Professional Development Office